 Is Ligato an application?#

-No. Select Ligato components (i.e. VPP agent, prometheus plugin, etcd connectors, etc.) are used as building blocks for CNF and/or cloud native application implementations.
+Not really.
+Think of Ligato components, such as VPP agent plugins, as building blocks for your CNF and/or cloud native application implementations.

 They compliment each other.
-Both provide plugins for developers to use in implementing CNFs.
-For example, a VPP-based CNF will use VPP agent plugins for data plane programmability and cn-infra plugins (e.g. etcd connector, REST, gRPC, etc.) for communications with external applications.
+Both provide plugins you can use to develop CNFs.
+For example, a VPP-based CNF uses VPP agent plugins for programming the data plane, and cn-infra plugins (e.g. etcd connector, REST, gRPC, etc.) for communications with external applications.

 What is a CNF?#

 Cloud Native Network Function.
-Containerized network functions (e.g. IPsec) subscribing to cloud native architectural and operational principles (e.g. Kubernetes lifecycle).
+Containerized network functions subscribing to cloud native architectural and operational principles.

 What is VPP?#

 Is VPP part of Ligato?#

 No. Ligato includes the VPP agent along with other plugins providing overall management, control and lifecycle support for VPP-based CNFs and cloud-native applications.